 Of course, Tim Burton had the last laugh and Frankenweenie became a springboard to his becoming a feature-film director with Pee-Wee’s Big Adventure (1985).
 Over the next few years, Burton had a string of hits such as Beetlejuice (1988), Batman (1989), Edward Scissorhands (1990), Batman Returns (1992), The Nightmare Before Christmas (1993) and Ed Wood (1994) wherein he stamped out his unique and quirky brand of individuality.
 All of these seemed to involve a amazing synthesis of on-screen design, music and costuming, and featured characters that were freakish but lovable oddballs who were only outsiders yearning for inclusion.
 Tim Burton seemed the Great White Hope of fantasy cinema – he was both genre fan and oddball outsider who seemed to touch the inner geek in all of us.

 Over the next few years, something then went a little wrong.
 From the late 1990s on, Brand Tim Burton began to become successively watered down through a successive series of never quite rans and downright flops such as Mars Attacks!
-(1996), Sleepy Hollow (1999), Planet of the Apes (2001), Big Fish (2003), Charlie and the Chocolate Factory (2005), Sweeney Todd: The Demon Barber of Fleet Street (2007), Alice in Wonderland (2010), Dark Shadows (2012), Big Eyes (2014) and Miss Peregrine’s Home for Peculiar Children (2016).
+(1996), Sleepy Hollow (1999), Planet of the Apes (2001), Big Fish (2003), Charlie and the Chocolate Factory (2005), Sweeney Todd: The Demon Barber of Fleet Street (2007), Alice in Wonderland (2010), Dark Shadows (2012), Big Eyes (2014), Miss Peregrine’s Home for Peculiar Children (2016) and Dumbo (2019).
 Although many of these have their defenders, by the time of Alice in Wonderland even mainstream reviewers were asking “what happened to Tim Burton?”
 The synthesis of design and music was still there, the quirky oddball characters now usually consisted of Johnny Depp dressing up and doing something weird, but it felt like the essential heart that drove the earlier Tim Burton films was missing.
 It feels more like Burton now views his films in terms of properties he can stamp his patented look onto and that somewhere amidst this the fun and passion seems to have disappeared from his work.

 I held out hope for Frankenweenie.
 It was after all Tim Burton going back to visit his roots as opposed to latching onto someone else’s property.
 Animation and in particular stop-motion is the one area where Burton has tended to do better than in live-action over the last decade-and-a-half – see works he has produced such as The Nightmare Before Christmas, James and the Giant Peach (1996), Corpse Bride (2005), which he co-directed, and 9 (2009).
 Corpse Bride was Burton’s best film of the 2000s and 2010s and Frankenweenie is him solo directing one of these stop-motion animated films for the first time.